 A new border crossing was first examined in detail in the Planning/Needs and Feasibility Study completed by the Border Transportation Partnership in 2004.
 That study identified several broad corridors for a new/expanded border crossing within the area shown in Figure 2-1.
-This section reviews the process that led to the determination of the preliminary Practical Alternatives and the Build Alternatives evaluated in this DEIS.
-That process was necessarily a collaboration among the United States, Canada,

-Ontario and Michigan.
-After both countries had assessed the range of alternatives from their perspective, the alternative analysis was subjected to a joint evaluation whereby each country took into account the other country's assessment of impacts.
+This section reviews the process that led to the determination of the preliminary Practical Alternatives and the Build Alternatives evaluated in the DEIS.
+That process was necessarily a collaboration among the United States, Canada, Ontario and Michigan.
+After both countries had assessed the range of alternatives from their perspective, the alternative analysis was subjected to a joint evaluation whereby each country Figure 2-1 Area of Focus for Detroit River International Crossing Study Based on Planning/Needs and Feasibility Study took into account the other country's assessment of impacts.
 The Partnership Steering Committee then determined the Practical Alternatives.